 Shifting time frames

-During the winter solstice, the corresponding pole is tipped about 23.4 degrees away from the sun.
+At the time of the winter solstice, the corresponding pole is tipped about 23.5 degrees away from the sun, according to the NWS.
 On that day in the Northern Hemisphere, the North Pole is farther from the heat-producing star, while the Southern Hemisphere, which experiences summer, is closer.
-The two poles switch for the solstice in the Southern Hemisphere.

 But anyone who regularly engages in winter sports might tell you that winter weather tends to fall before the middle of December or June.
-Meteorological winter falls sooner, spanning the three month period from December to March.
-Based on weather such as snow and ice, meteorological winter doesn't rely on Earth's journey around the sun.
-While astronomical winter begins on the same date for the whole hemisphere, meteorological winter comes earlier for those farther from the equator.
+Meteorological winter falls sooner, spanning the three-month period from December to March, according to NOAA.
+It is based on the annual temperature cycle and the calendar rather than Earth's journey around the sun.

 Adapting to the weather

 In addition to changing their locations and habits, some animals may also change their appearance.
-Animals such as hares and foxes may change their coloration to blend into snowy landscapes better.
+Animals such as hares and foxes may change their coloration to blend into snowy landscapes better, according to the journal Biological Reviews.
+For example, the snowshoe hair is brown during warm months, but then turns white to blend in with the snow, according to National Geographic.
 Other animals might grow thicker fur to help them to stay warm.

 Although winter tends to be a hard time for animals and humans alike, some winters host more extreme weather than others.
 Some of the extreme storms are listed below:

-Known as the Storm of the Century, a storm system that formed over the Gulf of Mexico in March of 1993 blanketed the Eastern United States with snowfall, hurricane-force winds, and scattered tornadoes.
+Known as the Storm of the Century, a storm system that formed over the Gulf of Mexico in March 1993 blanketed the Eastern United States with snowfall, scattered tornadoes and hurricane-force winds of up to 120 mph (193 km/h), according to NOAA.
 The storm affected 26 states, with snow falling as far south as the usually sunny Jacksonville, Florida.
-Drifts piled up as high as 35 feet, and many Southern states, unprepared for the need for large-scale snow removal, shut down completely.
+Drifts piled up as high as 35 feet (11 meters), and many Southern states, unprepared for the need for large-scale snow removal, shut down completely.

-In February 2012, a deadly cold wave ravaged Europe, causing more than 800 deaths.
+In Feb.
+2012, a deadly cold wave ravaged Europe, causing more than 800 deaths.
 Temperatures reached as low as minus 38.6 degrees Fahrenheit (minus 39.2 Celsius), and snow blanketed several countries, setting records for many of them.
-The second-longest river in Europe, the Danube, froze, as did the Venice canals.
+The second-longest river in Europe, the Danube, froze, as did the canals of Venice.
 Northern Africa also felt the breath of the storm, with snow covering parts of the Sahara.
 More than 100,000 people were trapped by snow and ice.